mint cultivation farming guide for beginners

 • In conclusion, you can grow both peppermint and spearmint indoors satisfactorily under standard fluorescent lamps.

-Stepwise Guide to Start Mint Cultivation
+8 Steps to Start Mint (Pudina) Cultivation

-1. Land Preparation
+2. Land Preparation

 Analyze the soil at a laboratory.
 It will make you sure about mineral deficiencies and excesses, organic status, and carbon ratios.
 You must know the PH balance.
 You must maintain soil fertility levels in acceptable ranges before starting a soil-building program.

-2. Planting
+3. Planting

 You can plant 40 to 90 cm between rows and 15 to 45 cm within rows lightly covered with soil.
-This practice will give a total of 55 000 to 75 000 plants per ha.
+This practice will give a total of 55,000 to 75,000 plants per ha.
 It covers the soil quickly.
 You can continue the plantation for about 3 to 5 years.
 It depends on cultivation, soil, and climatic factors.
 However, the best yields are obtained from the second year.

-3. Manuring
+4. Manuring

-Fertilizer rates are generally high in order to allow good vegetal growth and development of the maximum number of leaves.
+Fertilizer rates are generally high to allow good vegetal growth and development of the maximum number of leaves.
 In conclusion, frequent nitrogen applications are required throughout the growing season to maintain soil fertility.

-4. Irrigation
+5. Irrigation

 Peppermint requires frequent and adequate irrigation.
 It is used to supplement rainfall.
 When the plants are fully developed they are watered at least three times a week.